healthchecks/healthchecks/templates/docs/signaling_failures.md

 ## Shell Scripts

-The below shell script appends `$?` (a special variable which contains the exit status of the last executed command) to the ping URL:
+The below shell script appends `$?` (a special variable that contains the exit status of the last executed command) to the ping URL:

 ```bash